 I explained that while there are still calculators out there with Texas Instruments’ name on them, the company is one of the world’s leading semiconductor makers.
 And it pays a nice dividend.

 I then told him about Raytheon Technologies (NYSE: RTX).
 The government never gets tired of spending money on new toys for the military.

 “C’mon, Marc… give me something exciting,” he demanded.

 “Okay, how about Digital Realty Trust (NYSE: DLR)?”

 I explained that this company is a real estate investment trust that rents out shelf space to household-name companies to place their servers.
-It generates a ton of cash and paid a nice dividend at the time.
+It generates a ton of cash and also pays a solid dividend.

 “Booorrrring!!!” he cried.

 Had he invested in those companies, he wouldn’t have thought they were boring at all.
-Texas Instruments is up nearly 500% since I recommended it, and both Raytheon and Digital Realty Trust have nearly quadrupled.
+Texas Instruments is up more than 570% since I recommended it.
+Raytheon is up 480%.
+And I recently sold Digital Realty Trust for a more than 180% gain.

 There’s a misperception in the market that low-priced stocks can move faster than high-priced stocks.

-Tell that to anyone who bought Tesla (Nasdaq: TSLA) for $100 earlier this year or anyone who bought MercadoLibre (Nasdaq: MELI) for $500.
+Tell that to anyone who bought Tesla (Nasdaq: TSLA) for $100 in 2020 or anyone who bought MercadoLibre (Nasdaq: MELI) for $500.
 They’ll laugh in your face.
-Tesla is now at more than $700, and MercadoLibre is at more than $1,600.
+Tesla quadrupled just two years later, and MercadoLibre traded as high as $2,020 less than a year later.